Rsantct/pAudio/pAudio/loudspeakers/2_way_example/README.md

 XOVER can use both types of filters: FIR and/or IIR, see the **`lskp.yml`** SAMPLE file.

-XOVER FIR filters can have a `gain:` parameter if needed to balance ways.
+XOVER set filters can have `flat_gain` and/or `posit_gain` parameters if needed to ensure balanced gains across all filter sets.

+`posit_gain` is mean to calculate the gain chain headroom.

-The gain column in `outputs:` is mainly to compensate for the amplifier and driver efficiency chain.
+The `gain` column in `outputs:` is mainly to compensate for the amplifier and driver efficiency chain.